alexandreavj/focus/README.md

 ## how to install?
 The following tutorial applies for Windows, Linux and macOS users.
 For simplicity, this tutorial will take advantage of IntelliJ IDEA's integrations and automatization of some installations.
-In alternative, you can try one of the pre-built JAR files in the `Releases` section of this repository.
+In alternative, you can try one of the pre-built JAR files in the `Releases` section of this repository (you will still need JDK 22 or later on your system).

 ### prerequisites
 - IntelliJ IDEA already installed in the system
-- Most recent version of JDK installed
+- Most recent version of JDK installed (JDK 22 or later)
   1. Create a new project in IntelliJ IDEA
   2. In 'JDK' drop-down menu, download the most recent version of JDK